wheresmyjetpack/old-scrapeo/README.md

 * `pip install .`
 * `deactivate`

 After running `pip install .`, an executable Python file will be generated in your *.virtualenvs/scrapeo/bin* directory called *scrapeo*.
 It is useful to create a symbolic link to this file in a directory that is listed for your path.
-For example `ln -s /home/<user>/.virtualenvs/scrapeo/bin/scrapeo /usr/local/bin/scrapeo` will allow you to run scrapeo from anywhere without having to type the full path to the executable (if */usr/local/bin/* is stored in your path environment variable).
+For example `ln -s /home/<user>/.virtualenvs/scrapeo/bin/scrapeo /usr/local/bin/scrapeo` will allow you to run scrapeo from anywhere without having to type the full path to the executable (if */usr/local/bin/* is listed in your path environment variable).

+Alternatively, if you want to contribute to scrap-eo, it is recommended that you `pip install --editable .` so any changes you make to the source code take effect immediately.
+Otherwise, you must reinstall scrap-eo everytime you make changes.

 ## Planned Features
 * Create an API for scrap-eo, moving the functions for scraping data to a separate file that contains a `ScrapEO` class
-* Add an option to the `--meta` option to scrape the content from all meta tags in a document (e.g. `--meta *`)
+* Add an argument to the `--meta` option to scrape the content from all meta tags in a document (e.g. `--meta *`)